Drishti06Sharma/LINUX/Linux assignments/LAB 3.md

 🤔 WHAT DOES EXIT 1 MEAN IN A SCRIPT ?

-Got it!
-Here’s a creative, punchy version for you:

----

-### What does `exit 1` mean? 🚦

 `exit 1` is the script’s way of saying:

 > **“Stop right there! 🚫 Something went wrong.”**